nasa/harmony-metadata-annotator/README.md

 **Temporary attributes** are identified by a `_*` prefix.
 They are defined in the earthdata-varinfo configuration and made available in the VarInfoFromNetCDF4 object for use in annotations.
 These attributes are not written to the DataTree object or the NetCDF output file.

-#### Required attributes
+#### Required spatial dimension attributes
 - `standard_name` — Must be either `projection_x_coordinate` or `projection_y_coordinate` (per CF conventions).
-- `grid_mapping` — References a properly configured grid mapping variable.
+- `grid_mapping` — References a properly configured CRS variable ([described below](#crs-variables)).

-- `_*master_geotransform` — Defines the grid details used to generate dimension scales and must be included in the grid mapping variable configuration.
-  **One of the following is also required**:
+**To accommodate possible subsetting, one of the following is also required in the dimension coordinate variable configuration**:
-  - `_*corner_point_offsets` — Indicates that the index range should be parsed from the `history` metadata attribute.
+  - `_*corner_point_offsets: history_subset_index_ranges` — Indicates that the  subset index range should be parsed from the history metadata attribute.
-  - `_*subset_index_reference` — Indicates that the index range should be obtained from the referenced row or column grid variable.
-The referenced variable must be configured as an ancillary variable in [harmony-opendap-subsetter](https://github.com/nasa/harmony-opendap-subsetter/) to ensure it is always available to the metadata-annotator.
+  - `_*subset_index_reference: <variable-reference>` — Indicates that the subset index range should be obtained from the referenced row or column grid variable.
+The referenced variable must be explicitly requested or, preferably configured as an ancillary variable in [Harmony Opendap SubSetter - varinfo confituration](https://github.com/nasa/harmony-opendap-subsetter/earthdata_varinfo_config.json) to ensure it is always available to the metadata-annotator.

+#### CRS variables
+- When used for creating spatial dimensions, the following attribute is required:
+  - `_*master_geotransform` — Defines the grid details used to generate dimension coordinates.

-#### Example SPL3SMAP Metadata Override configuration for creating a spatial dimension:
+#### Example Metadata Override configuration for creating a spatial dimension:
+The configuration example below creates the `/Soil_Moisture_Retrieval_Data/y` variable for SPL3SMAP.

+For the service to create a spatial dimension variable, all 3 overrides are required.
+- The first override creates `/Soil_Moisture_Retrieval_Data/y` as a new variable in the VarInfoFromNetCDF4 object.
+- The second override adds the `grid_mapping` attribute to all variables in the `/Soil_Moisture_Retrieval_Data/` group (including `/Soil_Moisture_Retrieval_Data/y`).
+- The third override creates the CRS variable and includes the `_*master_geotransform` attribute (required for creating the spatial dimension coordinates).
 ```
     {
       "Applicability": {